looorent/keycloak-saml-adfs-adapter/README.md

-!!!!!
-This JAR is not ready for production.
-Waiting for https://issues.redhat.com/browse/KEYCLOAK-13950 to be merged.

 # Keycloak - SAML adapter for ADFS

 This adapter aims at adding ADFS specific features such as `username` and `login_hint` as described in https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-oapx/a8622e66-2285-43c0-bbb9-abfcecdaed86